Incremental game: History

-According to Anthony Pecorella in his GDC summit talks, the creation of the idle game genre was attributed to Progress Quest (2002) by Eric Fredriksen, a parody of character-stat progression and automated combat systems in MMORPGs.
+According to Anthony Pecorella in his GDC summit talks, the creation of the idle game genre was attributed to Progress Quest (2002) by Eric Fredriksen, a parody of character stat progression and automated combat systems in MMORPGs.
 He argued that the gaming website Kongregate was an early hub for the genre, as some people preferred to use the integrated chat rather than actively play.
 The first idle game on Kongregate was aptly titled Kongregate Chat, where the game ran by itself while players conversed in the chat window.
 One of the first visual idle games ("rudimentary RPGs", according to Pecorella) was Ayumilove's HackerStory v1, a parody of bot grinding in MapleStory, a popular Korean MMORPG at the time.

 The early pioneers of idle games also saw some games parodying the genre, such as Anti-Idle which has elements of both active and idle games.
 The game was extremely complicated, content-rich, and constantly updated.
-An idle game in Facebook platform, called Cow Clicker, which according to the author is, "a satire and playable theory of social games circa that era, ...
+An idle game on the Facebook platform, called Cow Clicker, which according to the author is, "a satire and playable theory of social games circa that era, ...
 Facebook games distilled to their essence.", was the first to receive mainstream media attention.
 Another parody of idle games (and of capitalism), called AdVenture Capitalist, also saw success as a browser game and was subsequently made available on other platforms.
 It was one of the first games to implement monetization, as well as an offline earning system which tracks a player's progress while the game is not running, unlike previous browser-based idle games which only advanced when open in a browser window.

-Some idle games did not follow the infinite ending and instead opted for a puzzle-like and exploration-based structure.
+Some idle games did not follow the infinite ending and instead opted for a puzzle-like or exploration-based structure.
 Examples include A Dark Room and Candy Box!.

 Incremental games gained popularity in 2013 after the success of Cookie Clicker, although earlier games such as Cow Clicker and Candy Box! were based on the same principles.
 Make It Rain was the first major mobile idle game success, although the idle elements in the game were heavily limited, requiring check-ins to progress.
 In 2015, the gaming press observed such games proliferating on the Steam distribution platform with titles such as Clicker Heroes.

 Other idle games that have become classics include Sandcastle Builder which was based on the xkcd comic 1190: "Time", Shark Game, Crank, Mr.Mine, and Kittens Game.

-During the evolution of the genre, monetization (through ads or other venues), premium contents, and other game mechanics are slowly being added in.
+During the evolution of the genre, monetization (through ads or other venues), premium content, and other game mechanics were slowly being added in.